In this section:

 Faculty for the Mandel Institute for Nonprofit Leadership and the Hebrew College rabbinical school.
 Devora is the founder of Beit Rabban, a Jewish day school profiled in Daniel Pekarsky’s Vision at Work: The Theory and Practice of Beit Rabban.
 She is the author of scholarly articles on Talmud, Midrash, and Bible as well as of two books, From Father to Son: Kinship, Conflict, and Continuity in Genesis and Punishment and Freedom: The Rabbinic Construction of Criminal Law.
 Devora has served on the faculty of Drisha, the Jewish Theological Seminary, Yeshivat Hadar, and Havruta: a Beit Midrash at Hebrew University.

-David Stolow is the Faculty Director of the Public and Nonprofit MBA Program at Boston University Questrom School of Business.
-He teaches graduate and undergraduate courses in Nonprofit Management and Social Entrepreneurship, oversees the Dean’s Fellowship on Social Impact, and is co-lead instructor for the Certificate Program in Nonprofit Management and Leadership.
+David Stolow is the Faculty Director of the Social Impact MBA Program at Boston University Questrom School of Business.
+He teaches graduate and undergraduate courses in Nonprofit Management and Social Enterprise and advises the 150+ MBA students who focus their graduate studies on issues of social impact.
 Professor Stolow previously served 10 years as Director of Strategic Development at Citizen Schools, a national nonprofit network of extended-day and after-school programs.
-Prior to joining Citizen Schools, Professor Stolow worked as the Chief Financial Officer for Boston Community Capital, a leading Community Development Financial Institution.
-He has served in leadership positions for other highly esteemed nonprofits in the Boston area and he currently serves on the boards of numerous organizations.
+Previously, Professor Stolow worked as the Chief Financial Officer for Boston Community Capital and for City Year.
+He has served in on the boards of several organizations and has conducted numerous workshops on financial oversight for board members.
 Professor Stolow graduated summa cum laude from Yale University and holds a Master’s Degree in Public and Private Management from the Yale School of Management.

 Naomi Adler is CEO of Hadassah, The Women’s Zionist Organization of America.
 Previously, she served as CEO of the Jewish Federation of Greater Philadelphia.
 In 2019, she served as co-chair of the JPRO National Conference and was honored with the Shimon Peres Leadership Award by Israel Bonds.
 Adler is also a member of the Jewish Agency for Israel’s Board of Governors, Forum of Executive Women and serves on the Advisory Board of Vision 2020, which celebrates women’s leadership nationwide.
 Prior to this position, Adler served as President and CEO of two different United Way organizations in New York for 14 years.
 Hailing from Rochester, NY, Naomi graduated Mount Holyoke College and SUNY Buffalo School of Law before returning to her hometown to work in private practice and then as an Assistant District Attorney for Monroe County.
 Her reputation as a successful prosecutor in cases of violence against women and children, and later as a community advocate for families living in poverty, have earned Adler a number of honors, including national recognition at the State of the Union address to Congress in 2013.
 She is proud of her three (baseball fanatic) sons and her husband, Rabbi Brian Beal.